15bdsb/15bdsb.github.io/README.md

 ### Welcome to 15bdsb.github.io
 ---
 ## This is my art and music space.
 Here you can find my sketches, art projects,doodles and music.
-I will put the Playlist that I've made.
+I will put here the Playlist that I've made.

 ### Doodles/sketch
 ![Sketch self (1)](https://user-images.githubusercontent.com/118230257/202450044-fc97d398-4161-4f79-9673-cb7b834fedf9.jpg)